Quantum Vacuum energy as the origin of Gravity: Emergence of Einstein's equations from a Gravitational Casimir effect

-For gravity, there is no well-formulated analog of the electromagnetic Casimir effect, since hypothetical gravitons cannot be constrained by material boundaries like plates.
-In any case, if any experiment could be imagined that overcomes these obvious difficulties, its effects would be much too small to be measurable.
-This led us to formulate a gravitational Casimir effect without material boundaries, namely without plates, that is sensitive to $\rhovac$, where the latter is the vacuum energy density of {\it all} quantum matter and radiation excluding gravity.
+For Gravity, there is no well-formulated and strict analog of the electromagnetic Casimir effect, since gravitational waves and hypothetical gravitons cannot be constrained by material boundaries like conducting plates.
+In any case, if any experiment could be imagined that overcomes these obvious difficulties, its effects would be much too small to be measurable if they originate from gravitons.
+This leads us to formulate a gravitational Casimir effect without material boundaries, namely without plates, that is sensitive to $\rhovac$, where the latter is the vacuum energy density of {\it all} quantum matter and radiation excluding gravity.
 Throughout this paper we assume $\rhovac>0$ such that we are dealing with de Sitter space.
-We make three additional assumptions: (i) $\rhovac$ is well-defined and finite in flat Minkowski space for the entirety of quantum fields for matter and radiation without gravity, defined in \eqref{rhovacDef}.
-This quantity $\rhovac$ is in principle computable without gravity, as explained in the Introduction.
-Secondly, (ii) The Vacuum has no time dependence originating from Einstein's equations, namely $\d_t \rhovac = 0$.
+Our working assumptions were presented in the Introduction.
+One additional assumption is that the vacuum has no time dependence originating directly from the time dependence of the resulting Einstein's equations, namely $\d_t \rhovac = 0$.
 However as we will see in the next section, tying the RG energy scale to the redshift $z$ leads to an additional induced time dependence.
-Third, (iii) There is no additional and independent free parameter $\Lambda$ in Einstein's equations corresponding to a classical cosmological constant.
-This is consistent with the fact that $\rhovac$ is not invariant under arbitrary shifts of the potential energy since it is in principle computable from the logarithm of the partition function and not its derivatives.